Ponte della Costituzione

 The Ponte della Costituzione (Constitution Bridge) is the fourth bridge over the Grand Canal in Venice, Italy.
 It was designed by Santiago Calatrava, and was moved into place in 2007 (connecting Stazione di Santa Lucia to Piazzale Roma), amid protest by politicians and the general public.
 The bridge was installed in 2008 and opened to the public on the night of September 11, 2008.
-The bridge was known as Quarto Ponte sul Canal Grande before the official name was adopted to celebrate the 60th anniversary of the Italian constitution in 2008.
+The bridge was known as Quarto Ponte sul Canal Grande (English: Fourth Bridge on the Grand Canal) before the official name was adopted to celebrate the 60th anniversary of the Italian constitution in 2008.
 Tourists and locals in Venice now refer to it as the Calatrava Bridge (Ponte di Calatrava).

 Planning

 In June 1999, the Municipality of Venice drafted a preliminary plan for a fourth bridge over the Grand Canal.
 Using a public selection process, they commissioned Santiago Calatrava in November 1999 to design the new bridge.
 Calatrava's response was an arched bridge with a large radius which was designed to be constructed off-site and installed entirely from the canal.

 The bridge is situated at a strategic point, connecting the railway station (Stazione Santa Lucia), on the north with the Piazzale Roma (the City's arrival point by car/bus), on the south side of the Grand Canal.
 The bridge is important both functionally and symbolically, connecting arriving visitors to the city and welcoming them to Venice with a panoramic view of the Grand Canal.